The long, brutal haul from farm to port in Brazil

 The rising costs are forcing commodities traders to bid higher for Brazilian soy just to make sure growers keep planting.
 If prices approach costs, "it will seriously disincentivize Brazilian production," said Kona Haque, an analyst at Macquarie Bank.

-President Dilma Rousseff recently unveiled plans to lure $66 billion in private investment for roads, rail and other facilities.
-Deficient infrastructure is not only raising costs, it is prompting fears Brazil won't be ready to host the 2014 World Cup soccer tournament and the 2016 Olympics, two events meant to showcase the country's ascent.
+President Dilma Rousseff recently unveiled plans to lure $66 billion (40.9 billion pounds) in private investment for roads, rail and other facilities.
+Deficient infrastructure is not only raising costs, it is prompting fears Brazil won't be ready to host the 2014 World Cup football tournament and the 2016 Olympics, two events meant to showcase the country's ascent.

 OFF THE RAILS